 Don’t worry about missing a reply – you’ll be emailed any notifications that arrive when you are away.

 If you want, you can get notified about other things happening on the site as well, either at the category or topic level:

 You can change your notification level for any individual topic via the notification control at the bottom, and right hand side, of each topic.

 There are links on the “hamburger” menu that will lead you to a list of topics you’re currently Tracking or Watching.

-Notification level can also be set per category.
-To change any of these defaults, see your user preferences, or visit the category page, and use the notification control above the topic list, on the right side.
+Notification level can also be set per category or tag.
+To change any of these defaults, see your user preferences, or visit the category/tag page, and use the notification control above the topic list, on the right side.